zero800/IKGO-PLUS/README.md

 3. Partial counter for Powerbar.
 In Fight.def -> [Powerbar] use p1.partial_bar > 0 for show partial bar (Full every 1000) like kof games.

+4. Play Sound for Maximum Power Level
+In Fight.def -> [Powerbar] use 'level5.snd' for play sond when Power = MaxPower (Maximum Level)